+Submission Form

-Submission Form Questions: events@aals.org
+Questions: events@aals.org

-The Program Committee for the 2025 Annual Meeting is pleased to request proposals for several types of open submission programs at the AALS Annual Meeting.
-Open submission programs are organized by individual faculty members and are not sponsored by AALS Sections.
-All Annual Meeting attendees are eligible to participate as speakers.
+The Program Committee for the 2026 Annual Meeting is pleased to request proposals for several types of open submission programs at the AALS Annual Meeting.
+Open submission programs are organized by individual faculty members at member or fee-paid law schools.
+These programs are not sponsored by AALS Sections.

+2026 Annual Meeting Details